n123git/yw-cond/README.md

 ---

 ## 6. **CTypes**
-CTypes are **3-byte descriptors** representing properties of data types used in the engine.
+CTypes are **3-byte descriptors** representing properties of values used in the CExpression format.

 | Byte | Purpose                |
 | ---- | ---------------------- |